yvsoucom/VIRGO/README.md

 **VIRGO** is a virtual hierarchical distributed system designed for **scalable, fault-tolerant, and multi-role communication** over heterogeneous networks.

+Unlike unstructured or strictly structured P2P networks, VIRGO represents a third type of P2P architecture that preserves the semantic meaning of nodes and their parent groups through a virtual hierarchical tree.

-Unlike flat peer-to-peer or rigid hierarchical systems, VIRGO enables **each physical node to host multiple logical nodes across different tree layers**, allowing a single device to dynamically assume roles ranging from leaf participant to regional coordinator or even global root.
+VIRGO allows each physical node to host multiple logical nodes across different layers of this virtual tree, enabling a single device to dynamically assume roles ranging from leaf participant to regional coordinator, and even global root.
 VIRGO supports two complementary deployment modes:

 - **VIRGO (Overlay Mode):**